arkinjo/RDFPortal-MCP/resources/MIE_prompt_compact.md

 - [ ] ShEx has minimal redundant comments (only non-obvious properties commented)
 - [ ] Exactly 5 diverse RDF examples (not 6, not 8)
 - [ ] Exactly 7 SPARQL queries covering different complexity levels
-- [ ] Exactly 3 cross-reference examples for most important external databases
+- [ ] Comprehensive cross-references organized by RDF pattern with all databases listed
 - [ ] Architectural notes in structured YAML format (no prose paragraphs)
 - [ ] Data statistics with coverage, cardinality, and performance notes
 - [ ] Used sampling for expensive statistics (kept under 10 minutes total)